Wolox/rails-bootstrap/README.md

 ## Staging Environment ##

-For the staging environment label to work.
-Set the `TRELLO_URL` environment variable.
+For the staging environment label to work, set the `TRELLO_URL` environment variable.

 ### Contributing ###